 You need to have a long term vision to understand that going fast might slow you down.
 With instant gratification being the cultural norm, more people want to immediately feel like they’re winning the race rather than achieve a long term goal like maximise the time they have to go camping and travelling with their friends and family.

 I think aggressive driving behaviour comes from the desire to feel like you’re winning, feel like you’re optimising your time compared to other drivers, feel like you’re in front of the race, feel like you’re in control of your mission rather than slower drivers controlling you.
-It is also related to ego, with overtaking others feeding the ego whilst protecting the ego from damage that being overtaken by others may cause.
+It is also related to insecurity and status anxiety, with overtaking others helping to cope with insecurity whilst protecting the ego from damage that being overtaken by others may cause.
 Driving aggressively doesn’t have much to do with saving any time.
 It’s the same thing you see in normal city roads – people jostling for position, cutting people off, being assholes to eachother.
 It’s the rat race on the road.
 The same concept applies for outback dirt roads.

 I don’t know for sure if going fast or going slow minimises the impact of corrugations on your vehicle and the gear it carries.
 Based on the quadratic relationship between acceleration and frequency and the linear relationship between acceleration and amplitude, my money is on going slow being better.
 Based on my observations with real failures, again my money is on going slow being better.
 Add on top of that all the other advantages that we know we get from going slow makes the decision easy.